mamewotoko/malarm/README.md

 TODO
 ----------------------
+* use gradle to build
+  * download robotium and scirocco jar from repository
 * merge PlayserService from podplayer project
 * add UI to widen WebView area
 * use playlist created by Google music player